 Because even though I might not be a mother to children of my own, I do feel that I can still be “motherly” in a multitude of ways – not the least of which is as teacher to the bundle of fifth-graders that I’ve been given.
 It is such a joy to build a relationship with them where they learn to trust you, tell you about their lives, and love you – and an even greater joy when that relationship continues long after they’ve left your classroom.

-Earlier this year, I got this note from one of my last-year students – and even though the words are simple, it meant the world to me, knowing their background.
+Earlier this year, I got this note from one of my last-year students – and even though the words were simple, it meant the world to me, knowing his background.

 “Dear Miss Kinne, Thank you for being my favorite teacher and being the best ELA teacher of the history of humankind.
 You’re also one of the funniest teachers ever.
 You let us do fun stuff, and have a whole lot of fun.
 I wish I was still in your class.”

-They are one of those students who will forever be imprinted on my heart because of the difficulties they’ve been through and how much I want them to succeed in life.
-And I so badly wished I could mother this student – but I had to trust that God used me in their life just the way I was meant to.
+He is one of those students who will forever be imprinted on my heart because of the difficulties he’s been through and how much I want him to succeed in life.
+And I so badly wished I could mother this student – but I had to trust that God used me in his life just the way I was meant to.

-And then just the other day when I was checking in homework, I glanced down and saw this note penciled on the back of one of their homework packets –
+And then just the other day when I was checking in homework, I glanced down and saw this note penciled on the back of a homework packet –